salbar3/Challenge-1/README.md

 I added alt descriptions to every img.

+I made sure that the navigation was linked to the correct articles.

 I also added some notes over every section of the html and css files to help organzie the code.

 I hope everything is how you would like it.